mdn/translated-content/files/ru/learn/css/styling_text/fundamentals/index.md

 | Trebuchet MS    | sans-serif   | You should be careful with using this font — it isn't widely available on mobile OSes.                                                                                                                                                            |
 | Verdana         | sans-serif   |                                                                                                                                                                                                                                                   |

+> [!NOTE]
-> **Примечание:** Among various resources, the [cssfontstack.com](http://www.cssfontstack.com/) website maintains a list of web safe fonts available on Windows and macOS operating systems, which can help you make your decision about what you consider safe for your usage.
+> Among various resources, the [cssfontstack.com](http://www.cssfontstack.com/) website maintains a list of web safe fonts available on Windows and macOS operating systems, which can help you make your decision about what you consider safe for your usage.

+> [!NOTE]
-> **Примечание:** There is a way to download a custom font along with a webpage, to allow you to customize your font usage in any way you want: **web fonts**.
+> There is a way to download a custom font along with a webpage, to allow you to customize your font usage in any way you want: **web fonts**.
 This is a little bit more complex, and we will be discussing this in a [separate article](/ru/docs/Learn/CSS/Styling_text/Web_fonts) later on in the module.

 #### Default fonts